Altinn/docs/content/ny-funksjonalitet/releases/2024/24-12/index.md

 Check if a given party has Altinn3 Messages

 ### Added support for logging IPv6 address
+Added functionality to handle IPV6 requests on external endpoints.
 Added support for logging IPv6 address

 ## Endringer i Autorisasjon